1021 1st Ave. N. Fort Dodge, IA 50501

 Share our Mission

 We would love to come and speak to your group or church about Beacon of Hope Shelter.
-We have a wonderful team of passionate persons who are willing to come and share the Beacon of Hope story.
-Please contact Brian Bidleman by phone 955-3366 or email:
+We have a wonderful team of passionate people who are willing to come and share the Beacon of Hope story.
+Contact Brian Bidleman at (515) 955-3366 or email:

 Email Brian